fkie-cad/windowsScripts/README.md

 "Credential Guard is configured to run, but is not licensed.
 Credential Guard was not started."
 Even though it is shown as running in the registry and msinfo32 app.

-Disabling an uefi locked VBS system requires some Windows efi driver (SecConfig.efi) to be booted with to disable the locked vbs system.
+Disabling an uefi locked VBS system requires some Windows efi driver (SecConfig.efi) to be booted with, to disable the locked vbs system.
 Just setting the registry values to 0 does not work.
 So when disabling and unlocking a locked system (/d /u), after reboot there will be two bios prompts, that ask for disabling VBS and Credential guard.
+At least on a Windows 11 this lasts only until reboot, if Hyper-V (the feature) is activated.
+Then VBS activates itself again somehow.

 ### Links
 https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-vbs